bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kadison.md

 **Richard Kadison** was an American mathematician who contributed to the study of operator algebras.

+### Mathematical Profile (Excerpt):
+1. Developed the Kadison-Singer Problem in 1959, which is an influential open problem in operator theory.
+2. Authored over fifty papers in various branches of mathematics and contributed to mathematics publications such as Real Analysis Exchange.
+3. Authored the influential book "Operator Algebras: Theory of C*-Algebras and von Neumann Algebras" in 1983.
+4. Awarded the Cole Prize in Algebra in 1988 for his research achievements in the area of von Neumann algebras.
+5. Received the National Medal of Science in 2002 for his contributions to operator algebras and quantum statistical mechanics.
+6. Was an invited Speaker at the International Congress of Mathematicians in 1996.

-Born 25 July 1925 New York City, New York, USA.
-Died 22 August 2018 Narberth, Pennsylvania, USA.
+Born 25 July 1925, New York City, New York, USA.
+Died 22 August 2018, Narberth, Pennsylvania, USA.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kadison/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kadison/)